What is the difference between UX and UI design

 Unveiling the Acronyms

 UI/UX Design Agency services have been around for several decades now.
 The principles of conceptual design upon which they are built are even older.
-Having a workable knowledge of the both UI and UX design indeed gives a design a well-recognized employable edge.
+Having a workable knowledge of both UI and UX design indeed gives a design a well-recognized employable edge.
 It’s thus worthwhile to properly distinguish the two from each other.
 We’ll help you decipher what the acronyms mean.
-UX is used to refer to User Experience while UI is used as short for User Interface.
+UX is used to refer to User Experience while UI is used as short for User Interface (what is UI design, why is it important?).

 The two disciplines are very closely related.
 However professionally they have very different roles in the sense that a user experience designer oversees all aspects of end user’s interactions with a business and its products.
 A UI designer, on the other hand, is majorly tasked with developing the visual design, I.e. the look and feel of a business website.